 - Gargle with salt water or cool water.

 - Eat fruit-flavored ice pops.
 This is helpful if you have a mouth burn.

 For canker sores:

-Over-the-counter medications, such as Orabase, can protect a sore inside the lip and on the gums.
+Over-the-counter medicines, such as Orabase, can protect a sore inside the lip and on the gums.
 Blistex or Campho-Phenique may provide some relief of canker sores and fever blisters, especially if applied when the sore first appears.

 To help cold sores or fever blisters, you can also apply ice to the sore.

-Call your doctor if:
+Call your health care provider if: